christinawiebe/Instacart-Python/README.md

 - Is there a connection between age and family status in terms of ordering habits?

 # Data
 Instacart is a real company that’s made their data available online.
-The "customer" data set as well as the "prices" column in the "products" data set, however have been fabricated by CareerFoundry for the purpose of this project.
+The "customer" data set as well as the "prices" column in the "products" data set, however, have been fabricated by CareerFoundry for the purpose of this project.

 - customers
 - departments